brown-band/website/pages/scripts/2018-2019/fall/cornell.md

 Don't worry Mom, I think we'll stick to the Naked Donut Run.
 Watch now as the Band gets ready for its swim test and plays In the Pool.

-:sd[Band forms X and plays In the Fray.]
+:sd[Band forms B and plays In the Fray.]

 Catch us at halftime, after we spend some time enjoying Cornell's new variety of grape.